10/20/2021

 Leslie Joseph

 Hi.
 Good morning, everyone.
 My question is about regional airlines.
-Do you know if the carriers that fly for you under your name are going to be subject to the same federal mandate or if not, if it's under the OSHA rules, do you have any operational concerns about getting them into compliance in the next few weeks?
-And then also if you have any information about how you're approaching cargo, just given all the supply chain issues going forward, especially before the holidays.
+Do you know if the carriers that fly for you under your name are going to be subject to the same federal mandate?
+Or if not, if it's under the OSHA rules, do you have any operational concerns about getting them into compliance in the next few weeks?
+And then also, if you have any information about how you're approaching cargo, just given all the supply chain issues going forward, especially before the holidays.
 Thanks.

 speaker

-Scott Currie
+Scott Kurwitz

 Chief Executive Officer